tullebulle/multiclientChat/README.md

 ```

 These commands take three optional arguments:
- 1. --protocol, takes values custom, json, or grpc.
+ 1. --protocol, default is custom, takes values custom, json, or grpc.
 Specifies protocol of communication between server and client.
  2. --host, default is localhost.
 Specifies the server location.
  3. --port, default is 9999.
 Specifies the server port.